How to Access Money in Buenos Aires

 The long lasting economic crisis in Argentina has resulted in rapid inflation (211% in 2023, for example).

 There are two key currency exchange rates: Official and Blue (black market) for the Argentinian Peso (ARS).
-The Blue rate is typically worth roughly 2-3x the official rate and the rates vary by the hour and day based on trading on the currency markets.
+The Blue rate is typically worth more than the official rate, and the rates vary by the hour and day based on trading on the currency markets.
+You can check the latest rates & historical graph for the Blue rate here.

 This website shows the current rates for Official, Blue, Western Union, Visa, and MasterCard.